Alice of Antioch: Reign of Raymond

 Raymond of Poitiers arrived in early 1136.
 William of Tyre narrates that Ralph convinced Alice that Raymond had arrived to become her husband only to celebrate Raymond's marriage to Constance instead.
 Buck considers it more likely that Alice came to Antioch to protect her daughter, then aged only eight, from an uncanonical marriage.
 Alice was thus outmanoeuvred; she retired to her own domain and, in William's words, "ever after she pursued the prince with relentless hatred".
-Raymond and Ralph further agreed that if Raymond's brother Henry came to Antioch, the archbishop would marry him to Alice, thus securing Latakia and Jabala.
+According to William, Raymond and Ralph further agreed that if Raymond's brother Henry came to Antioch, the archbishop would marry him to Alice, thus securing Latakia and Jabala.

 Asbridge considers it "extremely unlikely" that Alice did not know that Raymond had come to marry Constance or that the marriage could be held without her knowledge; he suggests that only the speed with which it took place may have caught her by surprise.
 Ralph is traditionally said to have feared that a Greek patriarch would be imposed in case the alliance with the Byzantines materialized, but Asbridge argues that Ralph decided to support Raymond and Constance because Raymond had promised to swear fealty to him, something Alice would presumably not consider.
 Alice stood no chance to win support against an adult man of high birth with a clear legal claim to rule, and the Antiochene turned their back on her permanently.

 Back in Latakia and Jabala, Alice's agency continued.
 She relinquished the title of princess of Antioch, recognized Raymond as prince, and retained links to the princely court.
-In an 1151 charter Constance described her mother as princess of Latakia.
+In an 1151 charter, Constance described her mother as princess of Latakia.
 Alice appears to have pursued an independent military policy in this period: Bishop Hugh of Jabala visited the papal court in Rome in 1145 to report the fall of Edessa to Zengi, and took the opportunity to complain that Alice was refusing to share the spoils of her raids with the Church.
 Like her aunt Cecilia and daughter, Constance, Alice had ties to the Abbey of Saint Mary of the Valley of Jehosaphat, where the princesses of Antioch were buried.
 She died c.
 1150, having ruled her own lordship of Latakia and Jabala for nearly 20 years.
 Latakia and Jabala passed to her daughter, who ruled the principality on her own from 1149 to 1153.